 My favourite fillings for omelettes are cheese and tomato (not together).
 If you want to make a tomato omelette, simply dice a tomato and stew it gently in a little butter till it is soft.
 Season with salt and pepper and perhaps with a few fresh herbs.
 Then keep warm while you make the omelette and add the tomato in place of the cheese in the recipe below.

 And, without further ado, here’s my recipe for the perfect cheese omelette.

 - 25 g Butter

 - 50 g Cheese I like cheddar or a similar 'hard' cheese.
 Grate

 - Gently break the eggs, season with salt and pepper and whisk in a teaspoon of cold water.
 You shouldn't try to 'froth' the mixture, just to get a consistent yellow mixture.

 - Melt the butter over a medium heat in a good non-stick pan.

 - Once the butter starts to bubble, tip in the egg mixture

-- Allow to set for a minute then tilt the pan and pull back the set egg, to let the unset part reach the base of the pan.
+Allow the egg mixture to set for a minute then tilt the pan and pull back the set egg, to let the unset part reach the base of the pan.
 Your aim is to keep an 'omelette' shape, not make scrambled eggs, so do this gently

-- Put the cheese in a little heap in one quarter of the omelette mixture.
-Allow to cook till it just starts to melt
+Put the cheese in a little heap in one-quarter of the omelette mixture.
+Allow it to cook till the cheese just starts to melt

 - Fold over the omelette to cover the cheese and if possible, flip the entire thing.
 Continue cooking over a low heat for a minute